Skip to main content

 Grid font

 The grid font applies to both the letters and the clue numbers in the boxes.
-Make sure that the numbers are legible with the chosen font.
+Make sure the numbers are legible with the chosen font.
 You can check if making the font bold helps.

 Empty box